halars/TEDS_Parser_Matlab/README.md

 TEDS Parser for Matlab v1.0a (Experimental)
 ==================
 This mex-interface is written in C up against National Instruments (NI) NIDAQmx driver.
-It serves as a base for further implementation of TEDS compatibility.
-This was developed due to the lack of such compatibility in MatLab DAQ Toolbox.
+It serves as a base for further implementation of TEDS support in MatLab.
+This was developed due to the lack of such support in MatLab DAQ Toolbox.

-The implementation is based on *IEEE 1451.4 Sensor Templates Overview* and *IEEE 1451.4 Smart Transducers Template Description Language* (TDL) documents.
+The implementation is made according to the *IEEE 1451.4 Sensor Templates Overview* and *IEEE 1451.4 Smart Transducers Template Description Language* (TDL) documents.
 A vital clue was delivered by [*Andrew Walsh*](http://awalsh128.blogspot.dk/2011/08/writing-teds-ieee-14514-parser.html).

 Devices on which it has been tested:
 * NI-PXIe